desandro/matches-selector/README.md

+**DEPRECATION NOTICE**

+As of December 2020, all major browsers natively support [.matches()](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches).
+The last hold-out was IE11.

+This repo is now in archive mode.
+Use `matches()` for any future development.

 # matchesSelector helper

 [`matches`/`matchesSelector`](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches) is pretty hot :fire:, but has [vendor-prefix baggage](http://caniuse.com/#feat=matchesselector) :handbag: :pouch:.
 This helper function takes care of that, without polyfilling or augmenting `Element.prototype`.